Islay Downey is a very experienced parenting facilitator having worked for over 20 years in the field.

 Islay is trained in Multi Family Therapy and will run multi family groups.

-Islay regularly runs parenting workshops which helps parents understand why their child behaves the way they do and helps them explore the changes they need to make.
+Islay runs parenting workshops which helps parents understand why their child behaves the way they do and helps them explore the changes they need to make.
 She provides staff training for voluntary and statutory organisations and delivers practical techniques for working with parents for 3rd year social work students.

 Islay has a passion for enabling people to learn, whether parent or professional.
 She will use a creative approach from the traditional group learning to taking families camping.